PCB Material-(Selection requirement while designing the PCB)

 ►Aluminium PCBs are a valid choice for applications involving heat dissipation because they provide an ideal exit of the heat with the help of dielectric, maintaining the overall temperature of the project design.

 FR-4 PCB stands for Fire Retardant or Flame Retardant level 4.
-It is a suitable insulator material so does not conduct the current.
+It is a suitable insulator material, so it does not conduct the current.
 That is a glass-reinforced epoxy laminate composite material or woven glass with epoxy resin.

 A fundamental component of a PCB is an FR-4 PCB panel sheet laminated with a thin layer (such as 17µm, 35µm, or 70µm) of copper on at least one side or both sides.

-The FR-4 material due to its fire-retardant properties replaced its predecessor G-10 material which lacks the self-extinguishing properties.
+The FR-4 material, due to its fire-retardant properties, replaced its predecessor, G-10 material, which lacks self-extinguishing properties.

-The relative permittivity is 4.4, dielectric strength is 5MW/m, and the electrical breakdown is 50kV.
-The glass transition temperature or Tg is another characteristic where the substrate changes its electrical properties abruptly, FR-4 PCB has 140°C Tg.
+The relative permittivity is 4.4, the dielectric strength is 5MW/m, and the electrical breakdown is 50kV.
+The glass transition temperature or Tg is another characteristic where the substrate changes its electrical properties abruptly; FR-4 PCB has 140°C Tg.

-The Tg varies the substrate from a glassy or resin substrate to softer and rubbery material.
+The Tg varies the substrate from a glassy or resin substrate to a softer and rubbery material.

 The FR-4 material provides the base standard for PCB substrates, delivering a widely useful balance between cost, manufacturability, electrical properties, durability, and performance.

-As you know that everything has specifications and certain limitations, so FR4 also has certain limitations which are given below:
+As you know, everything has specifications and certain limitations, so FR4 also has certain limitations, which are given below:

 ►Er (dielectric constant) stability from lot to lot and over frequency is one of them.